-- 1. All patient-occupied spaces (e.g. wards and dayrooms) must be within 7m distance of a window or permanent opening providing a view.
-Where the room depth is greater than 7m, compliance is only possible where the percentage of window/opening is the same as or greater than the values in table 1.0 of BS 8206. - 2.
-In patient-occupied areas the distance between the wall with the window/opening and nearest external solid object (i.e. buildings, screens, walls/fences) is ≥10m.
+- 1. The relevant building areas are within 7m distance of a wall with a window or permanent opening providing an adequate view out, where the window/opening is ≥20% of the total inside wall area (refer to Compliance Notes for a definition of relevant building areas and adequate view out). - 2.
+Cells have a view out and the distance between each window and nearest external solid object (i.e. buildings, screens, walls/fences) is ≥10m.
+Where existing features prevent compliance with this requirement in less than 20% of the cells within the building, the credit can still be awarded. - 3.
+Where present within the assessed building; all patient-occupied spaces (e.g. wards and dayrooms) must be within 7m distance of a window or permanent opening providing a view.
+Where the room depth is greater than 7m, compliance is only possible where the percentage of window/opening is the same as or greater than the values in table 1.0 of BS 82069. - Where present within the assessed building; for patient-occupied areas the distance between the wall with the window/opening and nearest external solid object (i.e. buildings, screens, walls/fences) is ≥10m.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
-Extensions to There are no additional or different criteria to those outlined above specific to existing buildings the assessment of extensions to existing buildings.

-T Adequate view The view out should ideally be through an external window providing a view of out a landscape or buildings (rather than just the sky) at seated eye level $(1.2 - 1.3m)$ in the relevant building areas .
+Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
+Adequate view out The view out should ideally be through an external window providing a view of a landscape or buildings (rather than just the sky) at seated eye level $(1.2 - 1.3m)$ in the relevant building areas .
 A view in to an internal courtyard or atrium will comply provided the distance from the opening to the back wall of the courtyard/atrium is at least 10m (therefore allowing enough distance for the eyes to refocus).
-The view cannot be an internal view across the room, as this is likely to become obstructed by partitions, filing cabinets etc. High level Roof lights and high level windows that do not provide an adequate view out windows do not meet the criteria for this BREEAM issue.
-Relevant building Where the term 'relevant building areas' is referenced in this BREEAM issue it areas refers to any areas of the building where there are, or will be, workstations/benches or desks for building users.
-In the case of the second BREEAM credit the definition also includes relevant patient areas; this includes wards and dayrooms.
-The definition, and therefore requirement, excludes Nurse bases where they are located centrally in a ward/patient area in order to enable patient observation.
-Planting Though it is not a requirement for awarding the BREEAM credit, wards, dayrooms and waiting rooms should ideally have a view out of a soft landscaped area, including planting (refer to the Additional Information section).
-Second credit The second credit is not assessed for building types that are not designed to receive inpatients.
-The second credit is also not dependent on the first credit being awarded.
+The view cannot be an internal view across the room, as this is likely to become obstructed by partitions, filing cabinets etc. High level windows Roof lights and high level windows that do not provide an adequate view out do not meet the criteria for this BREEAM issue.